Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Inner amenability

-Moreover, if $G$ is second countable, then the nets $(f_j)$ can be chosen to be sequences.
-Finally, the net $(V_j^F)_j$ in the previous definition of inner F\o{}lner can be chosen to be a sequence. \end{thm}
+\item $G$ is inner F\o{}lner and in addition the sets $V_j^F$ can be chosen to be symmetric, open and containing $e$. \end{enumerate} Finally, the net $(V_j^F)_j$ in the previous definition of inner F\o{}lner can be chosen to be a sequence. \end{thm}